ThelmaPana/OCExport/README.md

 -   `00.get_uvp`: download UVP data from Ecotaxa

+-   `01.get_carbon`: process POC data and compute attenuation

--   `01.uvp_diversity`: compute taxonomic/morphological/trophic diversity metrics for UVP data
+-   `02.uvp_diversity`: compute taxonomic/morphological/trophic diversity metrics for UVP data

--   `02.get_carbon`: process POC data and compute attenuation

 -   `03.assemble`: assemble POC and plankton data

--   `04.pred_poc_from_plankton`: fit a XGBoost model to predict POC attenuation from all plankton data
+-   `04a.att_from_plankton_all_fit`: fit a XGBoost model to predict POC attenuation from all plankton data

--   `05.pred_poc_from_plankton`: fit a XGBoost model to predict POC attenuation from a few plankton variables

-### Presentations

-Quarto presentations for meetings.
+-   `04b.att_from_plankton_all_assess`: assess the performance of the XGBoost model

+-   `05.figures`: generate figures for the paper